A-Z of recycling

 Commercial waste - clinical waste disposal

 Fife Council does not offer a commercial clinical waste disposal service.
-Please contact a private commercial waste company who may be able to help you or for more information contact NHS Fife.
+Please contact a private commercial waste company who may be able to help you.
+For more information contact NHS Fife.

 To find out about home composting please visit Recycle for Scotland.

-Computers can be recycled at your local Recycling Centre however we would recommend that you ensure that all personal data has been erased from the computer before recycling the unit.
+Recycle computers at your local Recycling Centre.
+We recommend that you delete personal data from the computer before recycling the unit.

 Confidential waste can be dealt with in several ways.
-If you shred your waste then you can place it into your home compost unit.
-Alternatively, you can place shredded paper into your paper and cardboard bin at the kerbside.
-It may be beneficial to place the shredded paper into an empty cereal box or wrap it in newspaper before placing it into the recycling bin.
+If you shred your waste then you can place it into your home compost unit or paper and cardboard bin at the kerbside.
+Place the shredded paper into an empty cereal box or wrap in newspaper to prevent littering.

-Cooked meat can be put in your food and garden waste bin, if supplied.
+Put cooked meat in your food and garden waste bin, if supplied.

-Cooking oil is not collected for recycling within Fife but it can cause a problem if disposed of down the drains.
-Please transfer all cooking oil into a bottle with lid and then place the container into the landfill bin at home or dispose of it in the landfill skip at Recycling Centres.
+Cooking oil is not collected for recycling in Fife but it can cause a problem if disposed of down the drains.
+Transfer cooking oil into a bottle with lid and place the bottle into the landfill bin at home or dispose in the landfill skip at Recycling Centres.

-There are numerous ways to donate items that are still in good condition or can be reused by someone else.
+There are many ways to donate items that are still in good condition and can be reused by someone else.
 Here are some of the ways:

-Online swap shops – sites such as Freegle, Freecycle as well as others are available for you to donate to other people.
-One person’s trash is another person’s treasure.
+Online swap shops – sites such as Freegle, Freecycle and others are available for you to donate to other people.
+One person’s trash is another person’s treasure

-Selling online – there are a number of sites online that allow a lot of items to be sold on again for reuse.
+Selling online – there are many sites online that allow items to be sold on again for reuse

 See Cardboard cartons.